Faculty Rank, Tenure, and Evaluation Policy

 This Section IV and the subsequent Section V shall apply to all current full-time non-tenure-track faculty in the College of Liberal Arts, the School of Business, the School of Education, and the Graduate School of Liberal Studies.
-They do not apply to legal writing or clinical faculty in the School of Law.

 The transition process shall only be applicable in a school when approved tenure policies are in force.
 The following considerations shall apply to the transition process:

 Application to College of Liberal Arts.
 Because it has an approved tenure policy, upon approval by the Board of Trustees the process in Sections IV and V shall apply to all full-time contract faculty in the College of Liberal Arts.